Dr Gavin Murray-Miller

 Overview

 Gavin Murray-Miller is a senior lecturer in modern history.
 In the past, he has held research fellowships at the Leibniz-Institut für Europäische Geschichte (IEG) in Mainz, Germany, the École normale supérieure (ENS) in Paris, the Centre for Advanced Studies (CAS) in Sofia, Bulgaria, and the State Academic University for the Humanities (GAUGN) at the Russian Academy of Sciences, Moscow.
-He is currently an Alexander von Humboldt fellow at the Universität Leipzig.
+In 2021-2022, he was an Alexander von Humboldt fellow at the Universität Leipzig.

 His research has focused on Europe and the Francophone Arab world, with expertise in European political history and North Africa in the long nineteenth century.
 His work has explored a diverse range of themes, including post-colonial historiography, orientalism, revolutionary governance and democracy, and comparative theories of nationalism and empire.
-His most recent book Revolutionary Europe was published by Bloomsbury in 2020.
+His most recent book Empire Unbound: France and the Muslim Mediterranean was published by Oxford University Press in 2022.

 Between 2011 and 2016 he also served as a researcher for the digital humanities project The People of The Founding Era launched by the Virginia Foundation for the Humanities.
 The project brings together a combination of biographical and social data contained within the digitized editions of the Founding Fathers collection at the University of Virginia.
 The prosopographic database covers colonial America and the early republican period, providing a valuable resource for our understanding of the Atlantic world.